Lookout – supported by Electronic Conspicuity

 You can help to keep yourself and others safe by making the most of the following six attributes that are available to pilots;

 - Eyes – lookout – for at least 80% of the time – and develop a robust scanning technique.

 - Ears – communicate by listening, and where appropriate, talking on the radio to enhance situational awareness

 - Foresight – fly defensively, with vigilance, courtesy and consideration for others (good airmanship!).
 Try to be predictable, particularly in the circuit and in thermals, on a ridge, etc.

 - Insight – review your understanding of operations in class G airspace, rules of the air and procedures.
 Be aware of and follow the Soaring Protocol.

-- Advertise – if available, make your presence known with FLARM.
+- Advertise – make your presence known with electronic conspicuity, and in a gliding context, ideally FLARM.
 If cruising for extended periods of time, move around a bit to improve your visual conspicuity – and if flying a TMG, cruise at an odd altitude.

 - Prioritise – time share cockpit tasks to avoid distractions compromising your lookout

 Human factors when using electronic conspicuity – the weak link